Xander-Morris/TinyLSM/README.md

 ### Tombstones
 Deletes write a tombstone marker instead of removing data immediately, since the key might exist in an older SSTable.
 During compaction, tombstones are dropped once there are no files at a lower level that could have the original value.
 Old versions of a key are also dropped during compaction, only the latest version survives.

+### Distributed Key-Value Layer

+The LSM-tree is wrapped in a FastAPI HTTP server.
+A cluster is a fixed set of nodes with one designated leader.
+The leader accepts writes, applies them locally, then replicates to all followers.
+A write is acknowledged to the caller only after a majority of nodes confirm it, so the cluster can tolerate up to `floor(n/2)` node failures without losing writes.
+Followers that are behind can request the full operation history from the leader via `/sync` and replay it to catch up.

+A write to a follower is forwarded transparently to the leader, so the caller does not need to know which node is the leader.

+### Persistent Replication Log

+Every write the leader processes is appended to an on-disk replication log (`replication.log`) in the leader's data directory.
+On startup, the leader reads this file back and reconstructs its in-memory log before accepting connections.
+This means a new or restarted follower can always sync the complete history from the leader, even after the leader has been restarted.
+Without this, a leader restart would wipe the in-memory log and leave any new followers unable to catch up to writes that happened before the restart.

 ### CRC Checksums
 Each SSTable line is written with a CRC32 checksum.
 On read, the checksum is recomputed and if it doesn't match a `ValueError` is raised right away instead of returning bad data.